keyy123/playing-with-html-canvas/Simple-HTML5-Canvas-animation/simple-animation.md

 #### What is `fillStyle` API?
 - The [`fillStyle`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle) API is to set the color for the background of the object it is called on (this does not apply the color though).
-We use it on `mainContext` object to style canvas bg
+- It is used on the `context` object (like all the methods shown here)
 - `mainContext.fillStyle = "#EEEEEE (light gray)`

 #### What is `fillRect` API?
--  The [`fillRect`]() API is to apply the value set from `fillStyle` in a rectangular area.
+-  The [`fillRect`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillRect) API is to apply the value set from `fillStyle` in a rectangular area.
 It takes 4 arguments: x-coordinates, y-coordinates, width, and height.
-We apply the style to the topleft most spot and give it the canvas' width and height to style the entire canvas' bg.
+We apply the style to the top-leftmost spot and give it the canvas width and height to style the entire canvas' bg.
 -  `mainContext.fillRect(0, 0, canvasWidth, canvasHeight)`

-- The next lines draw circles:
  #### What do the path APIs do?
 - [`beginPath`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/beginPath) API tells canvas you are ready to draw a new shape
 - [`closePath`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/closePath) API tells canvas you are done drawing a shape and will connect the last points of a shape for you